 Collision and Comprehensive Coverage After a Divorce

-After divorce, most people find their incomes considerably changed.
+After divorce, most people find that their incomes have considerably changed.
 That’s why many want to reduce car insurance costs as much as possible.

 If you own your older car outright, figure out whether dropping collision and comprehensive coverage makes sense.
-No matter how good a car’s working condition, you will not receive more than its Blue Book value to cover the vehicle’s loss in a crash.
+Even if your car is in good working condition, you will not receive more than its Blue Book value to cover the vehicle’s loss in a crash.
 However, you generally don’t have the option to drop collision and comprehensive insurance if your car is leased or you still owe payments.

 Liability Insurance After a Divorce